 The Liturgical calendar was generated by the Roman catholic church with the holidays that have been embraced by the Christian church: Advent, Christmas, Lent, and Easter.
-These celebrations were instituted into Christendom by Constantine in order to bridge the gap between pagan worship and Biblical Truth.
+These celebrations were instituted into Christendom by Constantine in order to bridge the gap between pagan and Biblical worship.
 The major holidays along with ‘saint days’ like St. Patrick’s Day, St. Valentine’s Day, and the Assumption of Mary are also part of the Liturgical Roman Catholic calendar.
 Though given Christian meaning, these holidays are pagan-rooted holidays –– golden calves –– honoring ‘other gods.’
 Daniel gives a warning those who set themselves up as ‘God’ and change the set times of Adonai and His laws (Daniel 7:25).

 The Biblical calendar was established by Adonai with His people, Israel, beginning with the Passover in Egypt.
 The Biblical calendar focuses on His ‘appointed times.’
-These are the days and times that Adonai commanded as times to meet with His people.
+These are the days and times that Adonai commanded as times He would meet with His people.
 His calendar includes Passover, Feast of Unleavened Bread, Feast of First Fruits, Feast of Weeks (Shavuot/Pentecost), Feast of Trumpets, Day of Atonement, and Feast of Tabernacles.
-The Biblical calendar also includes the Feast of Dedication (Hanukkah) and Purim (Feast of Esther).
+The Biblical calendar also includes Sabbath, the Feast of Dedication (Hanukkah) and Purim (Feast of Esther).

 The ‘appointed times’ of Adonai are determined by the sun, moon, and stars from the fourth day of creation.
 Days are rendered sunset to sunset.
 Months are approximately 28 days based on a lunar cycle.
 Years are determined by the movement of constellations in the heavens.
 All Feasts of the LORD begin at sunset on the day listed and last 24 hours unless they are a week-long celebration.

 We use the Jewish calendar to determine the dates for the Feasts of the LORD.
 We have chosen their calendar because these are the times when the Jewish people around the world celebrate them.
-It is our desire as believers from the nations to be in unity with the Jewish people, Adonai’s chosen nation, and make them jealous for their own Messiah, Yeshua of Nazareth (Romans 11).
+It is our desire as believers from the nations to be in unity with the Jewish people, Adonai’s chosen nation, and make them jealous for their Messiah, Yeshua of Nazareth (Romans 11).

 Each Feast of the LORD has prophetic symbolism for Yeshua’s past, present and future work as Messiah and King.
-Each is Adonai’s ‘appointed time’ for revealing His plans to the world through His Son.
+Each is Adonai’s ‘appointed time’ for revealing His plan to the world through His Son.
 As Yeshua taught with many of his ‘banquet’ parables, everyone is invited to his Father’s celebrations; it is up to each individual to accept the invitation.

 Weekly and Monthly Appointed Times